 This is a two year program to train paramedical personnel to function as Pathologists' Assistants in a clinical setting.
-Required courses are PATH7020 Introduction to Pathology and ANAT7470 Human Gross Anatomy; other relevant courses may also be taken.
+Required courses are IMED7212 Introduction to Mechanisms of Disease and ANAT7470 Human Gross Anatomy; other relevant courses may also be taken.
 Attendance at department seminars and clinical rounds is also required.
 All applicants whose primary language is not English must pass, prior to admission, a Proficiency Test in the English Language (TOEFL and/or CanTEST).
 Students are only accepted every other year.
 The next year of admission will be September 2017.

 Students will spend 3h/day working in autopsy and surgical pathology laboratory.
 They will create a manual related to cases studied.
 In addition, students will prepare an analytic report on an area of interest in Anatomic Pathology relating to the work of a Pathologist's Assistant and present this project as a thesis defense.

 Pathologists' Assistants are highly trained paramedical professionals who work under the supervision of a medically-qualified pathologist, providing a broad range of services in anatomic pathology.
 Many of their duties are those previously performed by pathologists.
 The extra technical skills brought to the laboratory by the Pathologists' Assistant, standardize and enhance the overall quality in the practice of anatomic pathology.
 The Pathologists' Assistant assumes major responsibility for the initial examination and dissection of all surgically removed tissues and to a variable extent, for the dissection of bodies during post-mortem examination.